 Things changed.
 My dad, Sandy Armstrong, insisted that I come to work at the store with him while I was in high school and college.
 I stocked merchandise, filed papers, operated the switchboard and ran errands.
 From that day’s perspective, I was doing women’s work, but I was really learning the business from the inside out.

 After my brother’s death, my mom and I decided that we’d carry on with the store together.
-My mom insisted that I become the President and she the Vice President, and she came to work almost every day thereafter—a true steady ender.
-Even my mom’s sister, Aunt Phyllis Rubenstein, has come to work, proving that the Litwin genes breed true!
+Mom insisted that I become the president and she the vice president, and she came to work almost every day thereafter—a true steady ender.
+Even my mom's sister, Aunt Phyllis Rubenstein, and her granddaughter, Jenny, have come to work through the years, not to mention my own daughter, Liz, and our ever-polishing and ever-photographing granddaughter, Annie.
+Litwin genes breed true!

 In September 2003, after more than 100 years in downtown Cincinnati, the Litwin women made the decision to move the family business to the suburbs of Cincinnati.